Moffmo/Brotli.Bundle/README.md

 # BrotliBundle
+Brotli can reduce file sizes by up to 30% more than gzip.

-A simple Bundle with Brotli compression that falls back to Deflate and Gzip
+This is a simple bundle with Brotli compression that falls back to Gzip and deflate

 ## Installation

-You can download this bundle in the [NuGet](https://www.nuget.org/packages/GzipBundle/).
+You can download this bundle in the [NuGet](https://www.nuget.org/packages/Brotli.Bundle/).

 ## How to use